Emergent gravity from the IIB matrix model and cancellation of a cosmological constant: Cosmology: Second model

-To summarize, we have shown in Ref.~\cite{Klinkhamer2022-ext-unimod} and the present paper that, in principle, the cosmological constant $\Lambda$ can be cancelled by $\sqrt{-g}$ and appropriate quantum-dissipative effects.
+To summarize, we have shown in Ref.~\cite{Klinkhamer2022-ext-unimod} and the present paper that, in principle, the cosmological constant $\Lambda$ can be cancelled by the field $\sqrt{-g}$ and appropriate quantum-dissipative effects (in principle, there can be other vacuum-matter energy-exchange mechanisms).
 For completeness, we have also given, in App.~C of Ref.~\cite{Klinkhamer2022-ext-unimod}, numerical results on the readjustment after a phase transition.